Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 CIRRENT™ Cloud ID provides the secure cloud-based device authentication that helps you to give your products secure and effortless access to your Product Cloud.
 This process works based on a unique device certificate embedded into every CCM module.
 These device certificates are pre-populated in CIRRENT™ Cloud ID.
 To get started with your developer kit you first need to bind your CCM developer kit to your CIRRENT™ Cloud ID account, which confirms ownership of the device.

-.. note:: CIRRENT™ Cloud ID is an INFINEON service and you access Cloud ID using your INFINEON account.
-If you do not already have an INFINEON account, you need to register one first.
+.. note:: CIRRENT™ Cloud ID is an Infineon service and you access Cloud ID using your Infineon account.
+If you do not already have an Infineon account, you need to register one first.
 Follow the instructions here.

 Binding your CCM developer kit to a Cloud ID account is simple.
 The unique device ID is embedded in the QR code printed on your developer kit module.
 Simply scan the QR code located on the module, or use your browser and retype the URL printed below the QR code.

 .. image:: img/gsd-12.png
        :align: center

-The QR code will redirect you to the INFINEON website.
+The QR code will redirect you to the Infineon website.
 If  if you already have a CIRRENT™ Cloud ID account, you can simply select the Cloud ID account you want to bind your developer kit to.
 Alternatively, click Create Account to create a new CIRRENT™ account.

-.. note:: You can use the CCM development kit independent of an INFINEON Account and independent of CIRRENT™ services by pulling the Device Certificate from your device directly using an AT command, and manually provisioning your device in your cloud using that certificate.
+.. note:: You can use the CCM development kit independent of an Infineon Account and independent of CIRRENT™ services by pulling the Device Certificate from your device directly using an AT command, and manually provisioning your device in your cloud using that certificate.

 You can `learn more about CIRRENT™ accounts here <https://documentation.infineon.com/html/cirrent-support-documentation/en/latest/cirrent-console.html#cirrent-console-user-architecture>`_ , and you can `learn more about Cloud ID here <https://documentation.infineon.com/html/cirrent-support-documentation/en/latest/cirrent-could-id.html>`_ .